agusluques/golang-generics-nerdearla/README.md

 #### constraints package

 The Go team created a package of constraints (constraints) that can be imported and used for the most generic of contraint types.
-One important constraint is constraints.Ordered, which allows the use of the <, <=, >, and >= operators.
+One important constraint is constraints.Ordered, which allows the use of the

+El equipo de Go definió un paquete de restricciones (_constraints_) que se pueden importar y usar en la gran mayoría de los tipos con restricciones.
+Una restricción importante es `constraints.Ordered`, que permite el uso de los operadores `<`, `<=`, `>` y `>=`.

 ```go
 type Ordered interface {
         Integer | Float | ~string
 }
 ```

-The definition of the above Ordered constraint makes sense it would allow the use of the <, <=, >, and >= operators since these types are normally comparable outside of a generic scope.

 #### Underlying Types